kkeri/luna/README.md

 # Luna Color Theme

 Luna is a dark color theme I created for my late night coding sessions.
-You might like it as well.
+You might like it too.

 My concept was using dimmed but distinctive colors for different parts of code.
 The background is darker than most other themes with a warm tint.